SIL and LOPA: How Reliable are your safeguards?

 Requirement and reliability of SIL

-From the data shared above, it is evident that reaching tolerable risk criteria of 10-4 to 10-5 event/year is not easy by use of single IPL and thus a combination of them is required.
+From the data shared above, it is evident that reaching tolerable risk criteria of 10-4 to 10-5 events/year is not easy with the use of a single IPL, and thus a combination of them is required.
 The gap between existing PFDTotal and required PFD (Tolerable risk criteria) is the demanded risk reduction satisfied by installing SIF Loop (also called a SIL rated function)

-SIF (Safety Instrumented Function) consisting of a sensor (eg. Temperature Transmitter), a processor (Safety PLC) and Final control element (eg. ON-OFF valve).
-The role of the function is to put final control element when the process parameter reaches defined value as read by the sensor.
-The signal is processes through independent processor so that there is no “common failure mode” and the safety action is executed reliably when there is demand.
+SIF (Safety Instrumented Function) consists of a sensor (e.g., temperature transmitter), a processor (safety PLC), and a final control element (e.g., an ON-OFF valve).
+The role of the function is to put the final control element when the process parameter reaches a defined value as read by the sensor.
+The signal is processed through an independent processor so that there is no “common failure mode” and the safety action is executed reliably when there is demand.

-SIL rated functions are categorized based on their PFDs (or reliabilities) as following:
+SIL-rated functions are categorized based on their PFDs (or reliabilities) as follows:

 What is Basic Process Control Systems (BPCS) and how to determine ...